arashnm80/arashnm80.github.io/quotes.md

 > i have to choose what do i want

 > am i running from sth out of fear or am i running for sth out of passion.

+> death is the closest thing to peace.

 > fuck others